ibm-cloud-docs/security-hub/faqs.md

 Infrastructure as code (IaC) is code to manage and provision infrastructure (for example, networks, virtual machines, load-balancers, clusters, services, and connection topology) in a descriptive model rather than by using manual processes.

 With IaC, code defines your infrastructure, specifying your resources and their configuration.
 Your infrastructure code is treated the same as app code so that you can apply DevOps core practices such as version control, testing, and continuous monitoring.
-The {{site.data.keyword.name-da}} deployable architectures use [Terraform](https://www.terraform.io/){: external} to specify the infrastructure and [{{site.data.keyword.bplong_notm}}](/docs/schematics?topic=schematics-getting-started) to manage the deployment.
+The Essential Security and Observability Services deployable architecture use [Terraform](https://www.terraform.io/){: external} to specify the infrastructure and [{{site.data.keyword.bplong_notm}}](/docs/schematics?topic=schematics-getting-started) to manage the deployment.

 ## How do I estimate costs?
 {: #what-is-project-cost}